Riemannian game dynamics: Connections with other game dynamics

 \begin{proposition} Let $\dot x = \dynfield(x)$ be a dynamical system on $\intstrat$.
 Then, the following are equivalent:

 \end{proposition}

-\begin{proof} The equivalence of statements (i) and (ii) follows directly from Lemma \ref{lem:HBoth}.
-Statements (ii) and (iii) are equivalent because

-The first equality in \eqref{eq:RGD-Matrix} follows from expression \eqref{eq:RGD-coords2} for \eqref{eq:RGD} on $\intstrat$, and the second follows from Lemma \ref{lem:HBoth}(i) and the fact that $g^{\sharp}(x) = g^{-1}(x)$; the equivalence of (ii) and (iii) then follows by setting $g=\SPD$. \footnote{To formally complete the argument that (ii) implies (iii), we observe without proof that the field $\SPD$ on $\intstrat$ can be smoothly extended to $\orthant$.} \end{proof}
+\begin{proof} The equivalence of (i) and (ii) follows from \cref{lem:HBoth}, and the equivalence of (ii) and (iii) follows from \cref{lem:HBoth}(i) with $\SPD=\hessmat(x)=g(x)$. \footnote{To formally complete the argument that (ii) implies (iii), we observe without proof that the field $\SPD$ on $\intstrat$ can be smoothly extended to $\orthant$.} \end{proof}